-- " Supply costs costs that are associated with pumping groundwater and purchasing water - " Base delivery costs costs that are associated with providing service under average conditions - " Peaking costs (maximum day and maximum hour) costs that are associated with meeting the peak demand in excess of the average rate of use - " Fire protection costs that are associated with providing fire protection capacity - " Pumping costs that are associated with pumping water to higher elevations - " Meter service costs that are associated with maintenance and capital costs of meters and services - " Customer billing and collection costs that are incurred to provide billing and customer service - " General and administrative costs costs that do not have any direct cost causation
+- " Supply costs costs that are associated with pumping groundwater and purchasing water - " Base delivery costs costs that are associated with providing service under average conditions - " Peaking costs (maximum day and maximum hour) costs that are associated with meeting the peak demand in excess of the average rate of use - " Fire protection costs that are associated with providing fire protection capacity - " Meter service costs that are associated with maintenance and capital costs of meters and services - " Customer billing and collection costs that are incurred to provide billing and customer service - " General and administrative costs costs that do not have any direct cost causation

 Peaking costs are further divided into maximum day and maximum hour demand.
 The maximum day demand is the maximum amount of water used in a single day in a year.
 The maximum hour demand is the maximum usage in an hour on the maximum usage day.
 Different facilities, such as distribution and storage facilities, and the O&M costs associated with those facilities are designed to meet the peaking demands of customers.
-Therefore, extra capacity4 costs include the O&M and capital costs associated with meeting peak customer demand.
+Therefore, extra capacity costs include the O&M and capital costs associated with meeting peak customer demand.
 This method is consistent with the AWWA M1 Manual and is widely used in the water industry to perform COS analyses.